Consumer Medicine Information

 - Release one drop into the pouch formed between your eye and eyelid by gently squeezing the bottle.

-- Close your eye and ke
+- Close your eye and keep it clos

 ed.
 Do not blink or rub your eye.